5G NR PHY Overview

 Scheduling and throughput delivery

-PDCCH grant -> PDSCH/PUSCH resources -> DMRS-based decoding -> HARQ feedback -> scheduler adaptation This is where engineers troubleshoot low throughput, unstable MCS, failed retransmissions, poor CQI, or heavy control-channel limitations.
+PDCCH grant -> PDSCH/PUSCH resources -> DMRS-based decoding -> HARQ feedback -> scheduler adaptation This is where low throughput, unstable MCS, failed retransmissions, poor CQI, or control-channel bottlenecks become visible through PDCCH, PDSCH, PUSCH, and HARQ.

 Beam management and mobility preparation

 SSB and CSI-RS measurements influence beam selection and mobility readiness.
-If beams are unstable or measurements are stale, the issue may first appear as degraded SINR, late handover preparation, or dropped sessions rather than as an obvious “PHY alarm.”
+If beams are unstable or measurements are stale, the problem may first appear as degraded SINR, delayed handover preparation, or unstable service quality.

 |---|---|---|